bitcoin-api/bitcoin-api/README.md

 ## About

-* Run your own highly scalable and performant Bitcoin wallet and game platform for as cheap as a few USD per month.
+* Run your own highly scalable and performant Bitcoin wallet and game platform for as cheap as a few USD per month

 * You own the private keys for all the users